 Just a few days after picking up Clark Ashton Smith’s Out of Space and Time for $399, I was able to pick up another important Clark Ashton Smith book at a bargain price.
 And this one is signed!

 Smith, Clark Ashton.
 The Double Shadow.
 Auburn Journal Print, 1933.
-First edition oversized (8 1/2″ x 11 1/2″, about the size of a sheet music) side-stapled chapbook, a Very Good copy with light crease to bottom corner, bottom staple starting to go, page 19 torn most of the way through in the center (but still intact) and general wear.
+First edition oversized (8 1/2″ x 11 1/2″, about the size of a sheet of music) side-stapled chapbook, a Very Good copy with light crease to bottom corner, bottom staple starting to go, page 19 torn most of the way through in the center (but still intact) and general wear.
 Inscribed by the author: “With compliments of Clark Ashton Smith.”
 There are also several hand corrections by Smith in blue ink.
 Smith’s first collection of prose.
 Currey, page 453.
 Bleiler, Supernatural Fiction, 1483.
 Locke, Spectrum of Fantasy, page 200.
 Emperor of Dreams, page 183.
 Bought off eBay (after a bit of haggling) for $220.
 I did not previously have anything signed by Smith.

 Five more books from the Cold Tonnage 40% off sale, all first editions and all signed: